 Where to find it?

-I’ll show you where to find it in both OneDrive and OneDrive for Business, but after this, I’ll use the OneDrive for Business since both work exactly the same way.
+I’ll show you where to find it in both OneDrive and OneDrive for Business, but after this, I’ll use the OneDrive for Business since both work the same way.

 To get it for your OneDrive: